DSEPSFNSCG/ClashOfMinions/Server/protocol.md

 {
   "type" : "placeSuccess",
   "success" : true,
-  (potential) "error" : "unit already in that place", }
+  "error" : "unit already in that place",
+}
 ```
+error is optional

 Server -> Client that didn't place unit